antash-mishra/huskyAI/README.md

 * Creating collection
 * Way to only show articles in the feed.
 We are scraping pages which are not articles in the page for ex. headers of page.
 It shows up in the feed.
 * Change database schema
+* Develop quantized LLM model for classification of scrapped text from article